-- Your monthly premium - Drugs you buy outside the United States and its territories - Drugs that are not covered by our plan - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage - Prescription drugs covered by Part A or Part B - Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan - Payments for your drugs that are made by the Veterans Health Administration (VA) - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation)
+- Your monthly premium. - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - Payments for your drugs that are made by the Veterans Health Administration (VA). - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).

-• Payments made by drug manufacturers under the Manufacturer Discount Program Reminder: If any other organization such as the ones listed above pays part or all of your out-of-pocket costs for drugs, you are required to tell our plan by calling Customer Service.
+• Payments made by drug manufacturers under the Manufacturer Discount Program.

+Reminder: If any other organization such as the ones listed above pays part or all of your out-of-pocket costs for drugs, you are required to tell our plan by calling Customer Service.